-rests in fact on the contract he has entered into with Wakonda Pacific to break the union.
+First, it is revealed that Hank's apparent lonely defiance rests in fact on the contract he has entered into with Wakonda Pacific to break the union.
 This contract weakens the unity of the family as its members are torn by competing loyalty to the neighbours who constitute the community in which they live and which the completion of the contract will destroy.
 The ties of kin are finally broken when Hank rejects the union's offer to buy them out, to trade money for independence.
 Caught between big union and big business, Hank's appeal to family solidarity is anachronistic.
 It is destroyed by the same aspirations to wealth which created it.
 In surrendering to these aspirations the family side with the fragmented individualism of the townsfolk rather than with Hank's vision of the family creating its own community through the labour that gives it prosperity.

 The family is however destroyed from within as well as from without.
-Its emotional centre is not the bedroom but the kitchen where men women and children come together for the festivals of warmth sustained by the labour of the men and supplied by the labour of the women.
+Its emotional centre is not the bedroom but the kitchen where men women and children come together for the festivals of warmin sustained by the labour of the men and supplied by the labour of the women.
 But this domestic harmony depends on the family maintaining its oblivion to Hank's seduction by Leland's mother.
-This act, so far in the past, destroyed the image Old Henry had built of himself as the sure cocksman, able to do what he likesto man, woman and nature.
-Instead, he is cuckolded by his own son, a judgement on his insensitivity to the needs even of those who share his bed.
-But while the cuckoldry destroys henry's authority, it destroys Leland's security.
-His return home cannot complete the family, because the family is the source of his division from himself.
-Instead, his return brings back to the family the Oedipal rivalry which has rotted its centre.
+This act, so far in the past, destroyed the image Old Henry had built of himself as the sure cocksman, able to do what he like to man, woman and nature.
+Instead, he is cuckolded by his own son, a judgement on his insensitivity to the needs even of these who share his bad.
+But while the cuckoldry destroys Manny's authority, it destroys Leland's security.
+His return home cannot complete the family, because the family is the source of his division from hisself.
+Instead, his return brings back to the family the Oedipal rivalry which has notted its centre.

 Until Leland's return, the tolerance of the women and the space of the frontier have largely allowed this destructive force to dissipate itself harmlessly.
 Henry's illusions have been left intact, Hank's strength has been unchallenged.
 But as the frontier shrinks and closes, male strength and female love prove no longer adequate.
-While old Menry's ferocious desire built the business and the family it supports, he brought it no love of his own to complement his work.
-One wife escaped him through death,

-Vivian for a time maintain a stable core by supplying the want of love left by Henry.
-Hank however allows work to introduce division by accepting the strikebreaking contract with Wakonda Pacific.
-Lefand drives this fissure open when he rejects the nurture of the family and follows instead his own desire for vengeance.
-Where Hank has played the cuckold with Lefand's mother, Lefand will perform the same service with Hank's wife.
+While old Henry's ferocious desire built the business and the family it supports, he brought it no love of his own to complement his work.
+One wife escaped him through death, and the other by flying back to the east.
+Hank and his wife Vivian for a time maintain a stable core by supplying the want of love left by Henry, Hank however allows work to introduce division by accepting the strikebreaking contract with Wakonda Pacific.
+Leland drives this fissure open when he rejects the nurture of the family and follows instead his own desire for vengeance.
+Where Hank has played the cuckold with Leland's mother, Leland will perform the same service with Hank's wife.